A Complete Diagrammatic Calculus for Boolean Satisfiability: as the Algebra of Satisfiability

 Let us describe the encoding of SAT($f$) in more detail.
 Another way to understand the diagram above is as two relations that represent the negative and positive occurrences of variables - given by the black nodes on the left and on the right respectively - in each clauses - given by the white nodes at the center.
 We can encode these two incidence relations as Boolean matrices: given a CNF formula $f$ with $n$ free variables and $k$ clauses (both arbitrarily ordered), let $N(f)$ be the $k\times n$ Boolean matrix with $N(f)_{i,j} = 1$ iff $\lnot x_i$ appears in the $j$-th clauses of $f$, and $P(f)$ be the $n \times k$ Boolean matrix where $P(f)_{j,i} = 1$ iff $x_i$ appears in the $j$-th clauses of $f$.
 In other words, $N(f)$ encodes negative occurrences of variables, and $P(f)$ their positive occurrences in each clause.

-We use the standard diagrammatic representation of matrices using a commutative bimonoid to define diagrams for $N(f)$ and $P(f)$.
-For a review of this, we refer the reader to~\cite[Section 7]{coya2017corelations}.
+We use the standard diagrammatic representation of matrices using a commutative bimonoid to define diagrams for $N(f)$ and $P(f)$ ---a translation which is recalled in Appendix~\ref{sec:matrix-diagrams}.
 We use below the same names for the associated diagrams: $N(f)$ denotes the corresponding matrix encoded using $\copyy, \discard, \unit, \conjj$, and $P(f)^T$ the transpose of $P(f)$ encoded using $\coconj, \counit, \codiscard, \cocopy$.

 \begin{theorem} A CNF formula $f$ is satisfiable if and only if $\ \scalebox{0.7}{\tikzfig{sat-encoding}} \; = \; \tikzfig{id-0}$. \end{theorem} \begin{example} Consider $f = (\lnot x\lor y)\land (x\lor y)\land (x\lor \lnot y)\land (\lnot x\lor \lnot y)$.
 Following the notation in Theorem~\ref{thm:diagrammatic-sat}, let $N(f) = \tikzfig{cnf-eg-neg}$ where the left wires represent the \emph{negative} occurrences of $x$ and $y$ respectively, from top to bottom, and the right wires represent the four clauses $(\lnot x\lor y), (x\lor y), (x\lor \lnot y)$, and $(\lnot x\lor \lnot y)$ also from top to bottom.
 Similarly, let $P(f)^T = \tikzfig{cnf-eg-pos}$ encode all positive occurrences of $x$ and $y$ (right wires) into each of the clauses (left wires).
 Therefore SAT($f$) can be encoded diagrammatically as